AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 When all the chefs gather around the pot, first thing that is needed is to lock the pot, so the integrity of the pot would not be violated.
 Then they wait for the pot to be empty, as the savages need to finish up all the pot, before the chefs may start to cook again.

+If signal from the savages came, that the pot is empty, the chefs may cook portions.

-If there is still space, the chef may cook and put the portion in the pot.
+If there is space in the pot, the chef cooks and puts the portion in the pot.

 If the pot is full, the chef signals to the savages, that the pot is full, and he also clears the event for empty pot, so it can be used later for signalisation by the savages.